TREASURIES-U.S. bond prices fall on upbeat economic data

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations

-* Upbeat ADP jobs data support view on earlier Fed tapering * New home sales post biggest percentage rise in 33 years * U.S. 10-year yield rises to highest since mid-Sept * ISM services gauge falls more than expected in Nov * Beige Book shows growth at "modest and moderate" pace By Richard Leong NEW YORK, Dec 4 U.S. Treasuries prices slumped on Wednesday as robust data on private-sector jobs and new home sales supported expectations that the Federal Reserve would be encouraged to pare its stimulative bond purchases sooner than expected.
+* Upbeat ADP jobs data support view on Fed tapering * New home sales post biggest percentage rise in 33 years * U.S. 10-year yield rises to highest since mid-Sept * ISM services gauge falls more than expected in Nov By Richard Leong NEW YORK, Dec 4 U.S. Treasuries prices slumped on Wednesday as robust data on private-sector jobs and new home sales supported expectations that the Federal Reserve would be encouraged to pare its stimulative bond purchases sooner than expected.
 The price decline pushed benchmark yields to their highest level since mid-September.
 Short- and medium-dated yields climbed to their highest levels in about three weeks.
-The market stabilized after the Institute for Supply Management's gauge of U.S. services industries fell more than expected in November, suggesting slower growth in that sector and reviving some bids for government bonds.
+The market stabilized after the Institute for Supply Management's gauge on U.S. services industries fell more than expected in November, suggesting slower growth in that sector and reviving some bids for government bonds.
 "The market is pricing in a slightly higher probability of a tapering in December or January," said Mike Cullinane, head of Treasuries trading at D.A.
 Davidson in St. Petersburg, Florida.
 Most analysts expect the Fed to begin reducing its bond purchases at its March meeting, but some think it could happen as early as December or January, if employment data comes in strong.
 "Tapering is not if but when, but the Fed wants to see more data before they taper," said Bret Barker, portfolio manager at TCW Group in Los Angeles.
 He anticipates a purchase reduction will likely occur in March.
 Payroll processor ADP said on Wednesday U.S. companies added 215,000 jobs in November, the biggest monthly rise in a year.
-This compared with an upwardly revised 184,000 increase in October and beat the 173,000 gain forecast by analysts polled by Reuters.
+This compared with an upwardly revised 184,000 increase in October and a 173,000 gain forecast by analysts polled by Reuters.
 Some analysts use the ADP data to adjust their forecasts on the government's payroll reading.
+Economists polled by Reuters forecast U.S. employers likely added 180,000 workers in November following a 204,000 increase in October.
 The U.S. Labor Department will release its November payroll report at 8:30 a.m.
 EST (1530 GMT) on Friday.
-Economists polled by Reuters forecast U.S. employers likely added 180,000 workers in November, following a 204,000 increase in October.
-U.S. employers stepped up hiring in some parts of the country in October and early November as the economy expanded at a "modest to moderate pace," the Federal Reserve said on Wednesday.
-The Fed's Beige Book report, a collection of anecdotes from the central bank's business contacts across the nation, could bolster the view that the robust growth in payrolls in October carried over into November.
-Other data supporting a Fed withdrawal of stimulus by early 2014 included a contraction in the U.S. trade gap in October, stemming from record exports, and a 25.4 percent jump in new home sales in October, the largest monthly gain since May 1980.
-On the open market, benchmark 10-year notes last traded 15/32 lower in price to yield 2.842 percent, up from 2.775 percent late on Tuesday.
-The 10-year yield touched 2.852 percent, the highest since mid-September.
-Thirty-year bonds shed more than 1 point in price to yield 3.904 percent, up from 3.836 percent on Tuesday.
-The yield curve, as measured by the yield difference between two-year and 10-year Treasuries, grew to 2.55 percent.
-This proxy of investors' view on U.S. growth hit its widest level since July 2011, according to Reuters data.
+Other data supporting a Fed withdrawal of stimulus by early 2014 included a contraction in the U.S. trade gap in October stemming from record exports and a 25.4 percent jump in new home sales in October, the largest monthly gain since May 1980.
+On the open market, benchmark 10-year notes last traded 19/32 lower in price to yield 2.844 percent, up 7.1 basis points from late on Tuesday.
+The 10-year yield touched 2.852 percent, the highest level since mid-September.
+Thirty-year bonds shed more than 1 point in price to yield 3.899 percent, up 6 basis points from Tuesday, while the two-year notes slipped 1/32 in price to yield 0.297 percent, up 1.2 basis points from Tuesday's close.
+The yield curve as measured by the yield difference between two-year and 10-year Treasuries, grew to 2.55 percent.
+This proxy on investors' view on U.S. growth hit its widest level since July 2011, according to Reuters data.
 "Anything positive with the data right now is likely to cause more selling in bonds and the yield curve to steepen," said Mary Beth Fisher, head of U.S. interest rates strategy at SG Corporate & Investment Bank in New York.
-Another month of solid job gains would support ideas that the Fed will soon trim its third round of quantitative easing, known as QE3, which began a year ago and involved $85 billion of monthly purchases of Treasuries and mortgage-backed securities.
+Another month of solid job gains would support ideas that the Fed will soon trim its third round of quantitative easing, known as QE3, which began a year ago and has involved $85 billion of monthly purchases of Treasuries and mortgage-backed securities.
 Prices on agency mortgage-backed securities fell, too, on worries about the Fed tapering its bond purchases.
 The 30-year 3.5-percent coupon MBS backed by Fannie Mae fell 12/32 in price to yield 3.512 percent, up 5 basis points from Tuesday.
 On Wednesday, the U.S. central bank bought $3.18 billion in notes due 2022 to 2023, part of its QE3 plan to buy $45 billion of Treasuries in December.

 * Kenon announces that it will provide loans to qoros together with a reduction in its back-to-back guarantee obligations